changandao/DIA/README.md

 1. **improve the image pyramids**
 Now the pyramids is build on the naive implementation of downsampling, better method could be develeped
 2. **using iamge patchs**
 instead of using single pixels coordinates, patch photometric errors could be a better method considering also the context around a single pxiel.
+Also the Huber kernel should be added to improve the robustness.
 3. **eliminating the outliers during the iteration**
 there are lots of outliers during the iteration, which results in negative influence on the estimation.
 # Reference